All Episodes

 Oh, is that how it works?

-So you people in the news media get to tell the Republican nominee where he can and can't campaign.
+So you people of the news media get to tell the Republican nominee where he can and can't campaign.

 You get to tell him what groups of Americans he can and cannot appear before.

-You get to suggest, you get to suggest that Trump has no business going to Milwaukee because he's so provocative that all he's gonna do is cause trouble.
+You get to suggest, you get to suggest that Trump has no business going to Milwaukee because he's so provocative that all he's going to do is cause trouble.

-And your definition and your reasoning is he's only showing it's one percent support from blacks in the polling data.
+And your definition and your reasoning is he's only showing his 1% support from blacks in the polling data.

 This is exactly how it's done.